bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The type of the provider is determined with the type of the instance you want to create and work with at the end.

 2. *Name* *
        Enter  a name of the provider here.
 It should be unique, must contain digits, lowercase letters or hyphens and start with a letter.

 #. *Description*
        Enter a description for the provider here.

 #. *Hosts* *
        Enter a provider host that determines a file locaction.
        Add more hosts clicking at the «Add Host» button and entering host names in the appeared lines.

 #. *Login*
        Enter a provider login here if necessary

 #. *Password*
        Enter a password for the provider if necessary.

 .. note:: Required fields are marked with an asterisk (*)

 Click «Create» at the bottom and see the provider is in the list of providers now.
 Details of the node are displayed to the right when clicking the provider in the list.

 .. figure:: _static/Providers_list.png

+Click "Cancel" to drop all the specified settings.
+The provider will not be created then.

 In the list of providers the following actions can be performed: